mhyfritz/goontools/README.md

 {"CHR": "chrX", "POS": 500017, "ALLELES": ["C", "T"]}
 ~~~

-And here's another one, where *chrom* is the sequence name key and
+And in a different file you could have records with following
-*chromStart* and *chromEnd* are position keys, whose values define
+structure: sequence name key *chrom*  and position keys
-an interval on the sequence.
+*chromStart* and *chromEnd*, whose values define an interval on the sequence.

 ~~~
 {"chrom": "chr20", "chromStart": 0, "chromEnd": 500, "strand": "+"}